College Basketball Bubble Watch

 |Teams that should be in: Tennessee, Vanderbilt|

-Work left to do: Arkansas, Alabama, Mississippi State, Georgia, Ole Miss
+Work left to do: Arkansas, Alabama, Georgia, Mississippi St, Ole Miss

 How are you supposed to make heads or tails of this conference?
 The league could get five bids -- and they all could come from the SEC East.
 Just bizarre.
 Tennessee's overall profile keeps it in the mix, but the Vols better not play with much more fire.
 Even with three straight L's, Kentucky's overall profile (No. 8 RPI, No. 2 SOS, 20 Top 100 games) keeps it a lock right now.